ZarnackGroup/racoon_clip/docs/tutorial.rst

 ^^^^^^^^^^
 - **adapter_trimming** (True/False): *default True*; Whether adapter trimming should be performed.

-- **adapter_file** (path): *default /params.dir/adapters.fa*; A fasta file of adapters that should be trimmed.
+- **adapter_file** (path): *default /params.dir/adapters.fa*; A FASTA file of adapters that should be trimmed.
 The default file contains the Illumina Universal adapter, the Illumina Multiplexing adapter and 20 eCLIP adapters.

 - **adapter_cycles** (int): *default 1*; How many cycles of adapter trimming should be performed.
 We recommend using 1 for iCLIP and iCLIP2 data and 2 for eCLIP.

 Trimming at the 3' end
 ^^^^^^^^^^^^^^^
-- **trim3** (True/False): *default False*; Whether nucleotides should be trimmed of the 3' end of the reads.
+- **trim3** (True/False): *default False*; Whether nucleotides should be trimmed from the 3' end of the reads.
 This is necessary for iCLIP3.
 - **trim3_len** (int): *default 3*; The number of nucleotides to be trimmed off.

 Deduplication
 ^^^^^^^^^^^^^^
 - **deduplicate** (True/False): *default True*; Whether to perform deduplication.
-It is recommended always to use deduplication unless no UMIs are present in the data.
+It is recommended to always use deduplication unless no UMIs are present in the data.